The 16 plays that needed to go the Patriots' way in their comeback ... and all of them did

 4. The first big sack

 On third-and-11 after the holding call, the Falcons were at New England’s 42.
-Falcons kicker Matt Bryant was 6 of 8 on 50-yard attempts in the regular season with a long of 59.
+Falcons kicker Matt Bryant was 6-of-8 on 50-yard attempts in the regular season with a long of 59.
 Even a few yards on the third-down play might have given Bryant a chance to push the lead back to 22 points.
 But Ryan took a 9-yard sack and had to punt.
 Not getting any points from recovering an onside kick turned out to be enormous.

 “I felt we should have come away with points there,” Ryan said.